StephanieHhnbrg/kcd-demo/canary-deployment-with-helm/README.md

 This demo showcases how to manage Kubernetes canary deployments using Helm charts.

+Similar to the blue/green deployment strategy, canary deployments run both the old and new versions simultaneously.
+However, instead of switching traffic instantly from one version to the other, the transition happens gradually, allowing confidence in the new version to grow over time.

+By defining traffic weights in the [virtual service](./charts/routing/templates/virtualservice.yaml) a small percentage of user traffic can be routed to the new version.
+This enables real-world testing with a limited audience before performing a full rollout.

+Canary deployments require advanced traffic management and additional resources.
+By using [Istio](https://istio.io), several components need to be configured, alongside the standard Kubernetes deployment and service.
+- DestinationRule, defines policies and subsets for routing traffic
+- VirtualService, controls how requests are routed to services within the mesh
+- Gateway, configures how external traffic enters the service mesh

 For installation prerequisites, setup instructions, and cleanup procedures, please refer to the main [README](./../README.md) in the repository root.